CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Experimental Results

 {\bf MPPI and controller-in-the-loop data collection:} The GNN is integrated with an MPPI controller as an internal state-transition model.
 The controller is also used for active data collection.
 Experiments are conducted on a simulated 6-bar tensegrity navigating an obstacle course (Fig.~\ref{fig:mppi_obs_course}).
-An initial model (iteration 0) is trained using trajectories from random controls and passive drops, followed by 3 data collection and retraining iterations.
+An initial model (iteration~0) is trained using trajectories from random controls and passive drops, followed by three data collection and retraining iterations.
 For each iteration, success rate (goal reached within 120~s) and task completion time are measured.
-After the final iteration, all test data are aggregated into a single evaluation set, and each iterations' model is assessed for short-horizon, positional and rotational error (Fig.~\ref{fig:sim_mppi}).
+After the final iteration, all test data are aggregated into a single evaluation set, and each iteration's model is assessed for short-horizon, positional and rotational error (Fig.~\ref{fig:sim_mppi}).
 Both the model and controller improve over iterations, with slight regression at iteration~3, likely due to model capacity.
 The final model, when deployed with the MPPI in a previously unseen maze (Fig.~\ref{fig:mppi_maze}) can complete the navigation task successfully.

-{\bf Ablations:} Three ablations were conducted to assess the contributions of individual components.
-The first study, shown in Table~\ref{tab:model_comp_ablation}, incrementally transitions the Hybrid GNN baseline to the proposed architecture by: (i) first converting it to a fully learned GNN, (ii) adding configuration-based features, (iii) incorporating a recurrent block, and (iv) introducing an actuation model, which can be an analytical or a learned one.
-Experiments (i)–(iii) use ground-truth actuation outputs to bypass the need for an actuation model.
-Point (iv) compares analytical versus learned actuation models given control inputs.
-Evaluated on sim2sim data, Table~\ref{tab:model_comp_ablation} shows that the full proposed setup achieves the best performance and does not need ground truth actuation outputs.
+{\bf Ablations:} Three ablations assess the contributions of individual components.
+The first (Table~\ref{tab:model_comp_ablation}) incrementally transitions the Hybrid GNN baseline to the proposed architecture by: (i) converting it to a fully learned GNN, (ii) adding configuration-based features, (iii) incorporating a recurrent block, and (iv) introducing an actuation model (analytical or learned).
+Experiments (i)-(iii) use ground-truth actuation outputs, while (iv) compares analytical versus learned actuation given control inputs.
+On sim2sim data, the full proposed setup achieves the best performance without requiring ground-truth actuation.